COVID-19

 Rapid procedures

-Depending on the maturity of development, EMA will set up initial discussions on suitable mechanisms to fast-track development and approval, with priority given to the most relevant proposals.
+Depending on the maturity of development, EMA offered to set up initial discussions on suitable mechanisms to fast-track development and approval, with priority given to the most relevant proposals.

-Rapid procedures, such as scientific advice, early discussions and paediatric investigation plans (PIPs), facilitate the development and timely approval of COVID-19 medicines.
+Rapid procedures, such as scientific advice, early discussions and paediatric investigation plans (PIPs), facilitated the development and timely approval of COVID-19 medicines.

 PROCEDUREFEATURES